Indyandie/learning-rust/easiest-rust/docs/04_Strings.md

 Values that don't change are declared with `const` or `static`.
 The type is not inferred for these declarations.

-> THey are both very similar except that `static` has fixed memory location and can act a global variable.
+> THey are both very similar except that `static` has fixed memory location and can act a as global variable.

-`const` is most commonly used.
+> `const` is most commonly used.

-THey are written in SCREAMING_SNAKE_CASE outside of `main`.
+They are written in SCREAMING_SNAKE_CASE outside of `main`.

 ```rust
 const NUMBER_OF_MONTHS: u8 12;